yoonjk/VAD-VAR-Workshop/Maximo/APPLICATION-SUITE.md

 Once the Reliability Engineer decides on what action to take, it can be immediately turned into action from the top of the page.
 They can create a service request, create a work order, recalculate a health score, or edit the source asset’s record.

-45. **Scroll** back to the top of the page and click on the **Action** blue button in the top right corner.
-DO NOT CLICK ON ANY OF THESE OPTIONS, AS THIS WILL DETRIMENTALLY AFFECT OTHER DEMO USERS.
+45. To preserve this use case in the shared environment, DO NOT CLICK ANY OF THESE DROPDOWN OPTIONS.
 Rather, it can instead be verbalized that there are available options to address this asset’s poor health.

     <img width="1294" alt="45-mas" src="https://user-images.githubusercontent.com/40394344/226058324-4ccae9f3-cdac-4118-9b9c-d097a094201e.png">